GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

 The dataset contains the DOA values for each sample.
 We need to convert this list of scalar angular values to our heat map encoding format.
-There is not a unique w
+There is not a unique w TODO
 A first solution to this problem could be placing a pseudo Dirac at the exact location of the source:

 // TODO: introduce Theta being the vector of DOA angles